whage/whage.github.io/_posts/2018-12-29-which-way-forward.md

 One where the work is not limited high levels of abstraction.
 Where people get a chance to rethink and experiment and build stuff from scratch.
 One where every day work touches on many different areas of computer systems.
-The problems are technical in nature and there is ["real engineerig"][whither] involved.
+The problems are technical in nature and there is ["real engineering"][whither] involved.
 The performance and efficiency of the resulting software is at the core.
 One where the members of the teams are experts who can and do make [sound decisions grounded in theory and experience][nasa], who have a deep understanding of the different layers of software all the way to the hardware and who can do optimizations